Functional L-Optimality Subsampling for Massive Data: Abstract

 \section{Abstract}

-Massive data bring the big challenges of memory and computation to researchers, which can be tackled to some extent by taking subsamples from the full data as a surrogate.
-For functional data, it is common to collect measurements intensively over their domains, which require more memory and computation time when the sample size is large.
-The situation would be much worse when the statistical inference is made through bootstrap samples.
-To the best of our knowledge, there is no work to study the subsampling for the functional linear regression or its generation systematically.
-In this article, based on the functional L-optimality criterion we propose an optimal subsampling method for the functional linear model.
-When the response is a discrete or categorical variable, we further extend this subsampling method to the functional generalized linear model.
-We establish the asymptotic properties of the resultant estimators by the subsampling methods.
-The finite sample performance of our proposed subsampling methods is investigated by extensive simulation studies.
-We also apply our proposed subsampling methods to analyze the global climate data and the kidney transplant data.
-The results from the analysis of these data show that the optimal subsampling methods motivated by the functional L-optimality criterion are much better than the uniform subsampling method and can well approximate the results based on full data.
+Massive data bring the big challenges of memory and computation for analysis.
+These challenges can be tackled by taking subsamples from the full data as a surrogate.
+For functional data, it is common to collect multiple measurements over their domains, which require even more memory and computation time when the sample size is large.
+The computation would be much more intensive when statistical inference is required through bootstrap samples.
+To the best of our knowledge, this article is the first attempt to study the subsampling method for the functional linear model.
+We propose an optimal subsampling method based on the functional L-optimality criterion.
+When the response is a discrete or categorical variable, we further extend our proposed functional L-optimality subsampling (FLoS) method to the functional generalized linear model.
+We establish the asymptotic properties of the estimators by the FLoS method.
+The finite sample performance of our proposed FLoS method is investigated by extensive simulation studies.
+The FLoS method is further demonstrated by analyzing two large-scale datasets: the global climate data and the kidney transplant data.
+The analysis results on these data show that the FLoS method is much better than the uniform subsampling approach and can well approximate the results based on the full data while dramatically reducing the computation time and memory.